-Even though such a garden may appear to be a complete break from millennia of landscape design, it contains the same key elements.
+Tiny house garden minimalist– even though such a garden may appear to be a complete break from millennia of landscape design, it contains the same key elements.
 They’ve been reworked, that’s all.
 There will still be a patio, but it will be concrete rather than flagstone.
-Instead of terra-cotta pots, the planters may be industrial watering troughs, and the pergola may be steel rather than wood.
+Instead of terra-cotta pots, the planters maybe industrial watering troughs, and the pergola may be steel rather than wood.

-Your waterfall may cascade from the roof rather than flowing through the garden, and your lawn will no longer be the focal point of the yard in minimalist garden ideas.
+Your waterfall may cascade from the roof rather than flow through the garden, and your lawn will no longer be the focal point of the yard in minimalist garden ideas.

 minimalist garden ideas